Philliec459/petrophysical_evaluation_optimization_methods/README.md

 Our next step involves enabling the user to select the desired log curves using a Jupyter Notebook checkbox widget.
 This enhancement will provide more flexibility in curve selection, allowing users to eliminate certain log curves (e.g., RHOB) under poor hole conditions.

 Our newest Jupyter Notebook can be found at this site which, again is a fork of Ruben's original repository.
+Thanks Ruben for giving us a great start.

 ![Depth_Plot_Image](Ruben_Interactive.gif)